CIVIL-450 / 3 crédits

 Important concepts to start the course

-Heat transfer, human comfort, indoor thermal environment, heating/cooling needs of buildings
+Heat transfer, human comfort, indoor thermal environment, thermal demand in buildings

 Learning Outcomes